leomotors/waifu-bot/apps/README.md

 # apps

 - bot -> Discord Bot
-- client -> Website Frontend for Users to edit their playlist
+- web -> Website for admin management and for user to do some stuff
-- server -> Backend Server with Database